 The website performance ecosphere has changed dramatically over time.
 Performance optimization requires a full picture in order to be successful.
 We need performance strategies to help achieve our goals.

 A parochial approach that only focuses on one tool or singular aspect of performance is usually destined to fail.
 In these modern times, the best approach is a multifaceted, holistic approach to website optimization to provide your users and Google (if you care about organic traffic) with the best experience your site can provide.

 Very often I get clients obsessed with Google PageSpeed scores.
 One can argue that Google PageSpeed is important for measuring a good user experience but it is only one aspect of performance.

-The number of users I have seen who are focusing on their poor Google PageSpeed scores when really there is a slew of site, hosting and infrastructure problems they need to deal with first is staggering.
+The number of users I have seen who are focusing on their poor Google PageSpeed scores when really there is a slew of site, hosting and infrastructure problems they need to deal with first is alarming.